iagolemos1/thresholdmodeling/paper.md

 ## Model Diagnostics and Return Level Analysis
 * **Return Level Computation and Plot** : Computing a return value for a given return period is also possible, with a confidence interval obtained by the Delta Method [@coles].
 Furthermore, a return level plot is provided,using the Delta Method in order to obtain the confidence bands.
 In order to compare, the empirical return level plot is provided.

-## Data Analysis
+## Declustering and Data Visualization
-* **Declustering and Data Visualization** : It is possible to visualize the data during the unit of a return period.
+It is possible to visualize the data during the unit of a return period.
 Also, for a giving empirical rule (number of days, for example), it is possible to cluster the dataset and, taking the maximum observation of each cluster, a declustering of maximuns is done.

 ## Further Functions
 It is also possible to compute sample L-Moments, model L-Moments, non-central moments, differential entropy and the survival function plot.